LloydThinks/CSC105/Web Project/Lab Exercises/Lab 6/Lab6.md

 #### 6) Add Proper Structure
 Now that we have made our first tag and inserted some content, we need to set up the basic structure that web pages must use.
 We will also add some of our own structure using HTML5 Tags.

-We currently have just HTML tags, these are necessary to define the entire html page.
+We currently have just \<html> tags, these are necessary to define the entire HTML page.
 Now we need to add the [\<head>](http://www.w3schools.com/tags/tag_head.asp) and [\<body>](http://www.w3schools.com/tags/tag_body.asp) tags.
 The head tag is used for metadata, while the body tag is used for all the actual content of the site.
 If you want more information about these tags, click the tags above to visit w3schools.com, a great resources for learning about web languages.
 If you ever have a question, go to Google and type in "w3 html \<the tag you want to know more about>" and you will get all the information you need.

 Your webpage should now look like: